amitshky/vulkanBasics/notes.md

 ## Swap chain
 * Vulkan doesn't have a default framebuffer
-* It is a queue of images waiting to be rendered on the screen
+* Swapchain is a queue of images waiting to be rendered on the screen
+* Swapchain is used to synchronize the presentation of images in with the refresh rate of the screen
 * All graphics cards cannot render images directly to the screen
 	* So no such functionality in Vulkan core
 	* We need to enable `VK_KHR_swapchain` device extension